ashwinsaji2588/s3-ds-lab/README.md

-# s3-ds-lab
+# S3-DS-Lab
-This repository contains all the lab experiments of 3rd semester B.Tech students under KTU
+This repository contains programs done as a part of KTU S3 Data Structures Lab(2019 Scheme)